prometheus-community/postgres_exporter/README.md

 flag.
 This removes all built-in metrics, and uses only metrics defined by queries in the `queries.yaml` file you supply (so you must supply one, otherwise the exporter will return nothing but internal statuses and not your database).

+### Automatically discover databases
+To scrape metrics from all databases on a database server, the database DSN's can be dynamically discovered via the `--auto-discover-databases` flag.
+When true, `SELECT datname FROM pg_database` is run for all configured DSN's.
+From the result a new set of DSN's is created for which the metrics are scraped.

 ### Running as non-superuser

 To be able to collect metrics from `pg_stat_activity` and `pg_stat_replication`